noahcampbell/webscale-yum-and-rpm/03-rpm-for-system-engineers.md

 All three of the approaches above allow you to query an rpm for its metadata.

 Specific flags, like `-i` will return all the information that you put in the spec file.  `-l` lists all the files in the package.  `--requires` lists all the immediate dependencies.
-Transitive dependencies are not list, but can be discovered using yum and a tool called repoquery allows for similar queries when using a yum repo.
+Transitive dependencies are not list, but can be discovered using yum and a tool called `repoquery`.  `repoquery` has identical arguments to rpm -q but query a yum repo.

-On individual rpms, the above is probably all I use on a daily basis.
+The above query options cover my daily usage patterns.
 Real dependency management is addressed with yum and covered later.

 ### Dependencies